 Hey, I'm Bridger!
 I'm a Visiting Assistant Professor in the Computer Science department at Carleton College.
 I earned my Ph.D. in the Interactive Visualization Lab at the University of Minnesota with Professor Daniel F. Keefe.
 I use he/they pronouns.

-My work bridges the gap between physical and digital spaces using a combination of extended reality and digital fabrication technologies.
+My current research bridges the gap between physical and digital spaces using a combination of extended reality and digital fabrication technologies.
 Specifically, I build creative extended reality visualization solutions to make multivariate spatial or spatiotemporal data more graspable: both more comprehensible and more tactile.

 This is the blurb that I copy/paste into forms requesting a bio in the third-person: